Global Education

 Cultural Stories: Dania Ordóñez

-Throughout this month, we are highlighting some of our amazing ambassador teachers to learn more about them and the impact they have in their classrooms; Dania Ordóñez is a fourth-year ambassador teacher, originally from Tegucigalpa, Honduras.
+We are highlighting some of our amazing ambassador teachers to learn more about them and the impact they have in their classrooms; Dania Ordóñez is a fourth-year ambassador teacher, originally from Tegucigalpa, Honduras.
 She is currently teaching in a 50:50 dual language, second-grade classroom at Belvoir Elementary School in Pitt County, North Carolina.
 Read on to learn more about Dania’s cultural story.

 When did you start learning a second language, and what kept you motivated to learn?